Are you looking to build a membership site in WordPress? Want to know which is the best WordPress membership plugin?

 Pros of MemberPress WordPress Membership Plugin

-Content Access Control – MemberPress comes with powerful access control, which allows you to restrict access to any content including posts, pages, categories, tags, files, etc.
+Content Access Control – MemberPress comes with powerful access control, which allows you to restrict access to any content, including posts, pages, custom post types, categories, tags, files, and more.

 Content Dripping – Content dripping allows you to show restricted content to members after a certain time.
 This is a very useful feature for selling online courses or learning materials.

-Sell Courses – MemberPress lets you to easily create and sell online courses.
-It offers an interactive learning experience for users that focuses on course completion rate.
+Sell Courses – MemberPress lets you easily create and sell online courses.
+It offers an interactive learning experience for users that focuses on course completion rates.

 Payment Gateways – MemberPress comes with built-in support for PayPal and Stripe payment gateways.
-Developer plan also adds Authorize.net support.
+The developer plan also adds Authorize.net support.

 Cons of Using MemberPress Pro

 Limited Payment Options – MemberPress only supports the three most popular payment gateways.
 This would be a deal breaker for site owners who live in countries not supported by these payment gateways.